firebase/flutterfire/packages/firebase_admob/README.md

 for Android and iOS:

 ### Android
-The Android Admob Plugin requires a class that implements `NativeAdFactory` which contains a method that takes a [UnifiedNativeAd](https://developers.google.com/android/reference/com/google/android/gms/ads/formats/UnifiedNativeAd) and custom options and returns a
+The Android AdMob Plugin requires a class that implements `NativeAdFactory` which contains a method that takes a [UnifiedNativeAd](https://developers.google.com/android/reference/com/google/android/gms/ads/formats/UnifiedNativeAd) and custom options and returns a